-Become an educator and prepare future and practicing nurses to provide high quality patient care.
-Or, provide patient education and health promotion education to populations.
+Become a nurse educator and provide essential education to patients, families, groups, and communities.
+Or, contribute to the ongoing professional development of professional nurses.
 From Benedictine University's online Post-Master's Nurse Educator Certificate program, you will gain unique insights and advanced knowledge in instructional strategies, curriculum development, and evaluation strategies to assess learning.
-The nine semester hour program consists of three 8-week courses with no practicum component required, Ultimately, the certificate program will provide education required to meet eligibility criteria for the National League for Nursing Certified Nurse Educator exam.
-The post-master’s certificate program is ideal for master’s or doctoral prepared nurses who seek advanced nurse leadership education.
+The nine-semester hour program consists of three 8-week courses with no on-ground practicum component.
+Ultimately, the certificate program will provide education required to meet eligibility criteria for the National League for Nursing Certified Nurse Educator exam.
+The post-master’s certificate program is ideal for master’s or doctoral prepared nurses who seek advanced knowledge to serve as a nurse educator.

 - Complete in just 1.5 semesters